 Cardiovascular disease is such a massive burden on our society that it’s important to emphasize how significantly your diet can influence your health and overall quality of your life.

 The ketogenic diet has been studied and utilized as an effective treatment for epilepsy for over 80 years.
 While it may seem surprising that a diet can demonstrate such dramatic effects on a neurological disorder, multiple well-done studies in adults and children alike have found it to be a successful treatment for epilepsy.
 This diet can help improve and even cure some cases of epilepsy that are refractory to medications (38).

 Polycystic Ovarian Disease

 Polycystic Ovarian Disease (aka polycystic ovarian syndrome or PCOS) is a condition in which women have many cysts on their ovaries.
-While these cysts aren’t cancer and are not usually dangerous, they often cause women pain and they can cause complications.
+While these cysts aren’t cancer and are not usually dangerous, they often cause women pain, and they can cause complications.

-Additional Potential Health Benefits of Keto Diet
+Other Potential Health Benefits of a Keto Diet

 The powerful effect that the keto diet has been shown to exhibit in treating epilepsy and other conditions makes one wonder if there are other diseases that this diet could be an effective treatment for.
-Clearly something is happening in the brain in those that follow this diet.
+Clearly, something is happening in the brain in those that follow this diet.